What does AGM Battery mean?

+What does AGM Battery stand for?
 Let us first know what does the acronym, AGM, stand for.
-It is the abbreviation of the term Absorbent Glass Mat, a fragile, highly porous and paper-like white sheet cut from rolls, made from porous fine fibres of borosilicate glass and used as a battery separator is a type of lead-acid battery called AGM battery valve-regulated lead-acid battery (VRLAB).
+AGM Battery full form: It is the abbreviation of the term Absorbent Glass Mat, a fragile, highly porous and paper-like white sheet cut from rolls, made from porous fine fibres of borosilicate glass and used as a battery separator is a type of lead-acid battery called AGM battery valve-regulated lead-acid battery (VRLAB).
 Simply said, it is a porous battery separator.
-A battery assembled with AGM separator is called an AGM battery.
+A battery assembled with an AGM separator is called an AGM battery.

 Poorly maintained flooded batteries cannot deliver the expected life.

-The conventional flooded of lead-acid battery requires some maintenance procedures to be followed.
+The conventional flooded of lead-acid batteries requires some maintenance procedures to be followed.
 They are:

 - Keeping the top of the battery clean and dry free from dust and acid droplets.